ChristopherHardiman/PrintLayout/project_plan.md

         - Actual colors and scaling
         - Margins and safe areas
         - Image resolution warning if images are too low DPI for quality print
+        - Per-image DPI indicator overlay
     *   Implement `fn render_layout_to_image() -> ImageBuffer`:
         - Create temporary in-memory image at print resolution (DPI from printer)
         - Render page background (white)
         - Render each image at correct position and scale
-        - Apply color space conversion if needed
+        - Apply color space conversion if needed (sRGB for most printers)
         - Return the image buffer
     *   Show preview in modal dialog with ability to zoom and pan
+    *   **Color Management (Basic):**
+        - Default to sRGB color space for output
+        - Future: ICC profile support for professional color accuracy
+        - Note in documentation that color-critical work should use calibrated workflow

 5.  **Implement Print Settings Dialog:**
     *   Create comprehensive print settings dialog with sections: